kubedb/docs/docs/guides/mariadb/distributed/overview/index.md

 ```
 Here the endpoint is `https://10.2.0.60:6443`

-Now run this script on `demo-controller` and create sliceoperator-worker.yaml with the following script output
+Now run this script on `demo-controller` and create sliceoperator-worker.yaml using script output.
 ```bash
 kubectl config use-context demo-controller
 Switched to context "demo-controller".